Apereo-Learning-Analytics-Initiative/OpenLRW-php-api-client/README.md

 # OpenLRW - PHP Api Client

-> The easier way to implement OpenLRW into your PHP applications
+> The easier way to implement OpenLRW into your PHP applications (the documentation is not finished)

+This API Client was inspired by the Laravel Framework, it allows you to do HTTP requests to the OpenLRW API but also to manipulate objects from these requests.

 <p align="center">
 <img src="https://scrutinizer-ci.com/g/Apereo-Learning-Analytics-Initiative/OpenLRW-php-api-client/badges/quality-score.png?b=master" title="Scrutinizer Code Quality">